hansonrobotics/robo_blender/README.md

 (for example).
 The
 [pau2motors](http://github.com/hansonrobotics/pau2motors) ROS node
-will listen to the published messages to control the Einstein and arthur robot heads.
+will listen to the published messages to control the Einstein and Arthur robot heads.

 The node is started within Blender, and has direct access to the Blender context.
 It uses different modes to control the rig, with different modes used for different rigs.

-Currently only one rig is included:
+Currently two rigs are included:
-  * robo.blend -- the Arthur head
+  * robo.blend -- Arthur rig, can look around, track objects.
+  * animate-test.blend -- rig, can animate four basic expressions.

 The last working version of the Einstein rig is in the branch named "einstein-dev".
+It has not been kept up to date.

 ## Pre-requisites
 The following packages need to be installed: